Ukraine's Zelenskiy defiant as Russian forces, despite setbacks, regroup near Kyiv

 FACTBOX-U.S. approves Ukraine aid, boosts military and domestic spending

-(Reporting by Reuters bureaus Writing by Peter Graff and Angus MacSwan; Editing by Tomasz Janowski and Kevin Liffey)
+(Reporting by Reuters bureaus; Writing by Peter Graff, Angus MacSwan and Matt Spetalnick; Editing by Tomasz Janowski, Kevin Liffey and Daniel Wallis)

 ((stephen.coates@thomsonreuters.com;))